nfs-ganesha/nfs-ganesha/Design.md

  - Date and last-modified set to now()
  - owner-display-name and owner-id set to the values found in the bucket attributes
  - an empty locations array
- - Future: Do we have to remove or update the placeholder?

 This has the effect of creating instantly an empty file.